Earthship homes have been around for half a century, and as the climate crisis and housing concerns rise, the eco house is finding a new audience.

 History of Earthship homes

-Earthships date back to the 1970s when Michael Reynolds, a young architecture student, began experimenting with alternative building methods that would be environmentally friendly and energy-efficient.
-Reynolds, now 78, was influenced by the teachings of Buckminster Fuller and the natural architecture of ancient civilizations like the Anasazi and the Mayans.
-Reynolds combined these concepts to create the Earthship concept, which is a combination of natural and technological solutions to sustainable living.
+Earthships date back to the 1970s when Michael Reynolds, a young architecture student at the time, began experimenting with alternative building methods that would be environmentally friendly and energy-efficient.
+Reynolds, now 79, was influenced by the teachings of Buckminster Fuller and the natural architecture of ancient civilizations like the Anasazi and the Mayans.
+Reynolds combined these concepts to create the Earthship concept, which combines natural and technological solutions to sustainable living.

-Reynolds built his first Earthship in Taos, New Mexico, in the 1970s, which he called the “Thumb House” because it was shaped like a thumb.
+Reynolds built his first Earthship in Taos, New Mexico, in the 1970s — a home which he called the “Thumb House” because it was shaped like a thumb.
 The Thumb House was built using used tires filled with earth and was powered by solar panels.
 It was a prototype for the Earthship concept, and Reynolds continued to refine the design over the next few years.

 Benefits of Earthship homes